ahauschulte/jtco/README.md

 complexity and can result in slower performance compared to native TCO.
 True TCO is inherently more efficient, as it optimises at the compiler level without the need for such manual intervention.

-## Synchronous Method Interweaving
+## Synchronous Method Interleaving

-The jtco library offers a straightforward way to implement synchronous method interweaving.
+The jtco library offers a straightforward way to implement synchronous method interleaving.
 This technique coordinates the execution of multiple recursive methods so that they advance incrementally together, rather than allowing one method to complete entirely before starting the next.
 This ensures balanced progression among tasks, which is essential in scenarios demanding fairness and balanced resource usage.

-### Key Characteristics of Synchronous Method Interweaving
+### Key Characteristics of Synchronous Method Interleaving

 1. Step-by-Step Advancement: Each recursive method progresses one step at a time in a coordinated fashion.
 2. Fair Resource Usage: Ensures that all tasks are given equal opportunity to make progress, avoiding scenarios where one task monopolizes the resources.
-3. Avoiding Stack Overflow: By using TCO, synchronous method interweaving helps prevent stack overflow errors, even with deep recursion.
+3. Avoiding Stack Overflow: By using TCO, synchronous method interleaving helps prevent stack overflow errors, even with deep recursion.

-While jtco’s approach to synchronous method interweaving is suitable for many scenarios, there may be instances where its API lacks the necessary flexibility.
+While jtco’s approach to synchronous method interleaving is suitable for many scenarios, there may be instances where its API lacks the necessary flexibility.
 There is an inherent tension between providing maximal flexibility and jtco’s design goals of maintaining a structured, simple, and robust API.
 In situations where jtco’s capabilities prove too restrictive, it is advisable to employ a tailored implementation of the trampoline pattern to achieve the desired